shysoo/Simple-Game-Pong/README.md

 # Simple-Game-Pong
-Day 1 ACF class project
+Day 1 ACF class project.
  This is the Simple Game Pong